-17. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?

-As a matter of law it is mandatory that the arrest is justified by initiating the proceeding in the merits within 15 days from the service of the Arrest Order, and notification of the Court.
-In case the applicant fails to undertake legal action within the time limit, on motion of the ship's interests the Court will set aside the Arrest Order and release arrested ship.
+As a matter of law it is mandatory that the arrest is justified by initiating the proceeding in the merits within 15 days from the service of the Arrest Order.
+In case the applicant fails to undertake legal action within the time limit, or notify the Court accordingly, on motion of the ship's interests the Court will set aside the Arrest Order and release arrested ship.

-18. Do the Courts of your country acknowledge wrongful arrest?
+24. Do the Courts of your country acknowledge wrongful arrest?